-With Germany playing such a major role on the European and World stage, there has never been a more important time to learn German.
-Germany is the world’s second largest exporter and its economy ranks number 1 in Europe and number 4 worldwide.
+With Germany playing such a major role on the European and world stage, there has never been a more important time to learn German.
+Germany is the world’s second largest exporter and its economy ranks number one in Europe and number four worldwide.
 German is the second most commonly used scientific language in the world and it is the language with the most native speakers in the European Union.
 Subsequently, knowledge of German opens up many job opportunities in a wide range of fields, including law, science and engineering.
-Furthermore, the German-speaking world has played and continues to play one of the most significant roles in the Arts.
+Furthermore, the German-speaking world has played and continues to play one of the most significant roles in the arts.
 Many of the most important contributions to literature, music, art, film and philosophy come from the German-speaking world.

-To this end, we seek to create a passion within our students for German and an awareness of the importance and enjoyment of language-learning in an increasingly globalized society.
+To this end, we seek to create a passion within our students for German and an awareness of the importance and enjoyment of language-learning in an increasingly globalised society.
 We aim to enable our students to develop a wide and varied vocabulary and excellent grammatical understanding, so that they can successfully manipulate the language and use it creatively.
 We strongly encourage our pupils to develop their spontaneous speaking and independent learning.
-We also have a strong focus on self- and peer-evaluation to help our students become self-aware, independent learners and ultimately to make maximum progress at all times.
+We also have a strong focus on self and peer evaluation to help our students become self-aware, independent learners and ultimately to make maximum progress at all times.

 WHY IS GERMAN EXCITING AT CLSG?